Celastrus scandens American Bittersweet Vine Seed and Plants

 Click on picture for larger image

-For other native wildflowers visit the seed/plant list
+For other native wildflowers visit the Seed/Plant Price List

 scandens American Bittersweet

-contact us by email for shipping costs on potted plants
+contact us by email with your zip code and number of plants for shipping costs on potted plants

 American Bittersweet Vine seed